An hour out of NYC at the foot of the Berkshires is a 300-year-old town with an upscale air.

 10. Pine Mountain/Hemlock Hills

-In the north of Ridgefield there’s a cluster of open spaces that merge together to form a huge parcel of wilderness, with rolling hills, fields and scenic overlooks.
+If you love nature as much as I do, there’s a cluster of marvelous open spaces in the north of Ridgefield.
+These all merge together to form a huge parcel of wilderness, with rolling hills, fields and scenic overlooks.

 Roughly speaking, the eastern portion is the 368-acre Pine Mountain Reserve while to the west are the Hemlock Hills.

-Three large bodies of water make up the southern boundary, at Lake Windwing, Rainbow Lake and Bennett’s Pond, which is in a state park.
+Three large bodies of water make up the southern boundary, at Lake Windwing, Rainbow Lake and Bennett’s Pond.
+The latter is in a state park.

 Some of Ridgefield’s highest points are on this land, and you make your way through this hilly woodland on a series of trails.

-A red-blazed trail links the Hemlock Hills with Pine Mountain, while the red and yellow blazed Ives Trail goes from Bennett’s Pond to the Hemlock Hills, passing locations relevant to the famed 20th-century composer, Charles Ives.
+A red-blazed trail links the Hemlock Hills with Pine Mountain, while the red and yellow blazed Ives Trail goes from Bennett’s Pond to the Hemlock Hills.
+These pass locations relevant to the famed 20th-century composer, Charles Ives.

 11. Ridgefield Historical Society

-You can also check out exhibitions by the society at the Town Hall, and on the last Sunday of the month from May to October the Peter Parley Schoolhouse is open for visits.
+You can also check out exhibitions by the society at the Town Hall.
+Also, from time to time the Peter Parley Schoolhouse is open for visits.

-At the corner of West Lane and South Salem Road, this building went up in the mid-18th century and has been preserved as it was when it closed as a school at the start of the 20th century.
+At the corner of West Lane and South Salem Road, this building went up in the mid-18th century.
+It has been preserved as it was when it closed as a school at the start of the 20th century.

 13. Seth Low Pierrepont State Park

-A haven for hiking, fishing and boating, the Seth Low Pierrpont State Park is more than 300 acres of breathtaking, unblemished scenery coursed by trails.
+A haven for hiking, fishing and boating, the Seth Low Pierrepont State Park is more than 300 acres of breathtaking, unblemished scenery coursed by trails.

-To the west is Lake Naraneka, the lower half of which is hugged by the main, white-blazed trail that then bends north and climbs to the highest point in the park at a beautiful overlook.
+To the west is Lake Naraneka, the lower half of which is hugged by the main, white-blazed trail.
+This bends north and climbs to the highest point in the park at a beautiful overlook.

 14. Hammond Museum and Japanese Stroll Garden